The Pay and Non-Pay Content of Job Ads: Predictive Power of Publicly Posted Job Attributes

 \section{Predictive Power of Publicly Posted Job Attributes}

-Which job attributes contain the most predictive power?
-In Section \ref{sec:predicted values from ads} we decompose the overall $R^2$ from regressions of employer values on ad attributes by sequentially adding \textit{groups} of attributes.
-This approach abstracts away from the 47 \textit{individual} attributes and four other ad characteristics, and depends on the order of which attributes are added.
-This section documents that the main patterns in Section \ref{sec:predicted values from ads} and Appendix Figure \ref{fig:decompose_r2_ag} hold when we relax the dependency on the ordering and focus on individual attributes and ad characteristics.
+Which job attributes are most predictive of employer quality?
+In Section \ref{subsec:linked_ad_to_estab}, we decompose the overall $R^2$ by adding \textit{groups} of attributes, which abstracts away from the 47 \textit{individual} attributes.
+This Appendix focuses on the predictive power of individual attributes directly.

-To do this, we implement a method that sequentially identifies the attributes with the highest predictive power.
-We start with a regression containing only a constant term, and then add the attribute with the largest adjusted (partial) $R^2$ among the 51 attributes as an explanatory variable (with additional controls).
-We continue by sequentially adding attributes that increase the explanatory power further, adding one variable at a time.
-This procedure delivers a tractable sequence of explanatory variables where variables with the most explanatory power are added first.
-It reveals, at each step, the variable with the largest predictive power given the variables already added.
-However, it does not identify the set of \textit{n} variables with the largest joint predictive power at each step \textit{n}.

-Figure \ref{fig:r2_path_restricted} shows that 10-20 attributes contain most of the explanatory power in regressions of each model parameter on job attributes.
-The black lines show sequential adjusted $R^2$ measures in regressions without additional controls, while the blue lines show sequential partial $R^2$ measures in regressions with additional controls.
-Table \ref{tab:restricted_top_5_10_20} summarizes the first 5, 10, and 20 attributes added to these regressions, with and without additional controls.

-For regressions without additional controls, we find that attributes related to convenient or inconvenient hours are important predictors (i.e., among the first five added variables) for all model components.
-This confirms the results in Section \ref{sec:predicted values from ads}.
-For pay values, we find that attributes related to financial attributes and hours of work are also important.
-For non-pay values, we find that ``on-the-job training'' and ``permanent job'' are also among the most important predictors, together with ``variation in tasks'' and the number of words in ads.
-This confirms the observation that non-pay values are related to different types of attributes posted in job ads (Section \ref{sec:predicted values from ads}), and uncovers that ``shift work'' carries a significant portion of the prediction power among inconvenient hours attributes.
-The pattern for job security is less clear, with no real prediction value from attributes related to contract duration.

-For regressions with additional controls, we find a somewhat different pattern.
-Reassuringly, ``permanent job'' is the first attribute added in regressions of job security with additional controls.
-Yet, again, most of the predictive power stems from attributes related to convenient or inconvenient hours, besides financial attributes and hours of work.